 Approach a reputable company like Sanlam Trust who specialises in wills, estates and trusts:

 Drawing up a will is often made complicated when there are circumstances such as ex-spouses/partners, children from previous marriages, disabled dependants, a special needs trust or any other specific wishes to be implemented.
 These cases will likely require a complex will to be drawn up.
 Here are a few circumstances that would require a complex will:

 You can stipulate in your will that your children's inheritance be administered in a trust until they reach 18 years (or any later age that you may choose).
 Trustees manage assets in the best interests of minors, whereas guardians look after minor children.
 Guardians are only called for if both biological parents are deceased.

 Should you divorce your spouse, you may be obliged to pay maintenance for him or her, plus your children.
 These obligations may be carried over onto your estate, or it can result in a claim against your estate.
 Some of the issues that may come to the fore are:

 Disabled dependants require greater care, for which you should make provision in your will.
 A testamentary trust is an ideal vehicle for this.
-Independent trustees, who will administer the disabled person's inheritance in trust, will be able to meet this need.
-It is also important to determine in the will who would inherit the balance of the trust assets at the death of the disabled dependent.
+Independant trustees, who will administer the disabled person's inheritance in trust, will be able to meet this need.
+It is also important to determine in the will who would inherit the balance of the trust assets at the death of the disabled dependant.

 Where the possibility exists that estate duty may be payable at your death, it is important to do proper estate planning.
 Firstly make sure that you lessen the tax through proper planning of your estate.
 Ensure that there is sufficient cash to pay this tax; otherwise it may lead to the forced sale of estate assets if the cash shortfall cannot voluntarily be paid or taken over by the beneficiaries.
 The same principle would apply if there is Capital Gains Tax to be paid.